 I said I would never adopt another pet.
 Too much excess baggage.
 But when my husband walked in with the fretful little bundle of fur, I fell in love.

 Sometimes Chewy and I are a lot alike.
 Jesus is the Lord of my life; I am His territory and anything worthwhile is gifted to me by His grace.
-So why do I sometimes wrestle for control, and try to change things or people I can not change?
-Why do I struggle to trust Jesus with my life and those of my loved ones?
+So why do I sometimes wrestle for control and try to change things or people I cannot change?
+Why do I struggle to trust Jesus with my life and my loved ones?

 casting all your care upon Him, for He cares for you.
 I Peter 5:7 (NKJV)